kyeotic/blog/posts/2024/proxmox-zfs-mounts.md

 chown -R nas:nas_shares /tank/media_root/
 ```

+> You may see a warning like "uid 10100 is outside of the UID_MIN 1000 and UID_MAX 60000 range".
+I also got this warning, and just ignored it.
+It does not impact behavior.

 ## Permissions on the LXC

 You will need to repeat these steps for each LXC you want to share with.